Misaligned magnetized accretion flows onto spinning black holes: Magneto-spin alignment, outflow power, and intermittent jets: Results

-From the above discussion, it is clear that the magneto-spin alignment radius $r_{\rm msa}$ is a non trivial quantity to compare between simulations.
-Instead of $r_{\rm msa}$, in Fig.~\ref{fig:tdisk_vs_eta}, wecheck the dependence of $\mathcal{T}_{\rm disk}$, evaluated at $r=10\rg$, on $\eta_{\rm out}$ since the alignment mechanism directly depends on the torque exerted by the jet on the disk.
+Since the alignment process depends on the jet angular momentum, we expect there to be a strong correlation between alignment and jet power.
+We check the dependence of $\mathcal{T}_{\rm disk}$, evaluated at $r=10\rg$, on $\eta_{\rm out}$ in Fig.~\ref{fig:tdisk_vs_eta}.
 For the moderately-misaligned disk models, the MAD state develops quickly and the alignment of the inner disk ($r\approx 10\,r_{\rm g}$) occurs within the first $10^4\,r_{\rm g}/c$ of the simulation (as seen from Fig.~\ref{fig:tilt}).
 This is why these particular models (black circles) cluster near $\mathcal{T}_{\rm disk}\approx 0^{\circ}$ and $\eta_{\rm out}\gtrsim 100\%$.
 On the other hand, the extremely misaligned models (red circles) exhibit an incredibly large variation of disk and jet morphologies, spanning almost all possible values of disk tilt angles and jet efficiencies, bounded from above by the relation $\mathcal{T}_{\rm disk, max}\propto 1/\sqrt{\eta_{\rm out}}$.

 We include three additional $30^{\circ}$ tilted MAD disk simulations varying the BH spin direction and magnitude: $a = \pm 1/2$ and $-0.9375$, indicated by cyan circles in Fig.~\ref{fig:tdisk_vs_eta} (including the previously mentioned $\tc{}$ simulation).
 We provide more details about the simulations in Table~\ref{tab:tiltmod}.
 These simulations exhibit partial alignment of the inner disk even in the MAD state.
 Figure~\ref{fig:tdisk_vs_eta} shows that the jet efficiencies from these BH disks are relatively small ($\eta_{\rm out}<60\%$) compared to the $a=+0.9375$, $30^{\circ}$ tilted disk model.
 Thus the resultant jet torque is not strong enough to align the disk with the BH symmetry plane and the disk tilt angle falls well below the $1/\sqrt{\eta_{\rm out}}$ upper bound.